fire9945/RTest/README.md

 ## About
-This repo contains the implementation and the experimetal results of a method for blind revereberation time (T60) estimation using Attentive pooling-based Weighted Sum of Spectral Decay Rates (AWSSDR).
+This repo contains the implementation and experimetal results of a method for blind revereberation time (T60) estimation using Attentive pooling-based Weighted Sum of Spectral Decay Rates (AWSSDR).
 An entire system of the T60 estimation method using AWSSDR is as follows:

 ![전체흐름도 수정](https://user-images.githubusercontent.com/26379533/148699432-aaa7a6f6-594f-40db-94db-6ffc41126f34.PNG)